Skip to main content

 Manual audits take 40+ hours.
 Audity-powered audits take about 15.
 The time savings matter, but the real value is what happens with that time: building citation trails that make every finding defensible, instead of scrambling to finish the analysis before the deadline.
 If you want to see the full workflow from intake to delivery, here's how I actually run a client audit with Audity.

-Explore the platform features or book a demo to see how evidence-based findings change the client conversation at the deliverable stage.
+Explore the platform features or walk through the citation trail and branded deliverable in the demo library to see how evidence-based findings change the client conversation at the deliverable stage.

 Frequently Asked Questions